DamianosMav/image_slideshow/Readme.md

 ## ⚙️Configuration
     Window size
-    -Edit width and height defaults in SlideshowApp.__init__ if you want a different canvas size.
+    Edit width and height defaults in SlideshowApp.__init__ if you want a different canvas size.

     Asset directory
-    -By default, uses the assets/subfolder.
+    By default, uses the assets/subfolder.
 Change assets_path = Path(__file__).parent / "assets" in main.py to point elsewhere if needed.

 ## 📸 Screenshots
 ![Main window with sample tasks](assets/App-photo.jpg)